ncbi/ribovore/documentation/ribodbmaker.md

 # [***OutputFile] Generating model span survival tables for PASSing seqs            ... done. [    1.0 seconds]
 ```

-Next, a model span surivival table is created.
+Next, a model span survival table is created.
 This file may be useful
 for users that are attempting to determine what model span to use for
 filtering.
 It includes comment (`#`-prefixed) lines explaining the
 file format at the top of the page.
 The model span is the minimum